gongahkia/personal-wiki/Cobol.md

 * this is a single-line comment
 *> this is an alternative valid syntax for single-line comments

-* there is no default Cobol
+* there is no default COBOL implementation
-* implementation for multi-line comments
+* for multi-line comments
 * but writing them like this
 * achieves the same effect
 ```